richardschneider/yappy/doc/Permissions.md

 ## Classified information

-[Classified information](Classified-infomation.md) is data that is claimed to be sensitive information that requires protection of confidentiality or integrity.
-This information is assigned one the following security levels
+[Classified information](/Classified-infomation.md) is data that is claimed to be sensitive information that requires protection of confidentiality or integrity.
+A security level can be assigned, which determines accessiability and encryption strength.

-- `unclassified` WYSIWYG (what you see is what you get) and is searchable
-- `restricted` redacted but stored as plain text so is searchable
-- `sensitive` redacted and stored as cipher text but is equal searchable
-- `secret` redacted and stored as  cipher text  and is not searchable
-- `top-secret` same as `secret` but also requires approval from someone who can already view the information

 By default the server never releases classified information in the plain.
 The information is always redacted as `███████`.
 A special call to the service is made to get the plain text version and of course a permission is required, which contains the security level, resource type, the activity name, resource id and classified information field name, such as `restricted:customer:view:123:dob`.